SwiftKickMobile/SwiftMessages/README.md

 __Text Icon__ | `iconLabel: UILabel` |  A text-based (emoji) alternative to the image icon.
 __Button__ | `button: UIButton` | An action button.

-SwiftMessages nib files are connected to these outlets.
-The nib file layouts use stack views, which means that you can hide a given element and the layout will adjust correctly:
+The SwiftMessages nib file use `MessageView` as the top-level view with content connected to these outlets.
+The layouts are done using stack views, which means that you can remove an element by simply hiding it:

 ````swift
 view.titleLabel.isHidden = true
 ````

-A common mistake is setting an element to `nil`, which does not remove the element from the view hierarchy.
+A common mistake is attempting to remove an element by setting the corresponding outlet to `nil`.
+This does not work because it does not remove the element from the view hierarchy.

+#### Configuration

 `MessageView` provides numerous methods that follow the `configure*` naming convention: